 As there has been interest in Text Club on an international scale(!!!) a messaging service seems the best way forward to avoid steep mobile phone bills.
 WhatsApp can be found in your app store if you have a smartphone.

-I will add each new member, with their permission, to a WhatsApp group named Text Club – Introductions.
+I will add each new member, with their permission, to a WhatsApp group named In the slow lane together.
 Alas, it is not my intention for members to be bombarded with messages and notifications.
-The Text Club group will therefore only be used for members to introduce themselves and then to save the numbers of the other members in the group.

 Rules and Disclaimer